 Can I apply for arraigo without a job contract?

 Yes, it is totally possible to get social arraigo in Spain without having an employment contract or job offer.
-However, this is not what we recommend.
+And, in that sense, you have two different paths to follow.

-Also, bear in mind that the residence permit you will be granted will not allow you to work in the event of applying for arraigo without a job offer.
-However, if you can justify that these economic means will be obtained due to your activity as self-employed, then you will be able to work.
+In addition, bear in mind that the residence authorization you are granted will not allow you to work in the case of applying for arraigo without a job offer.

 Arraigo for freelancers or self-employed workers.
 How does it work?